 - Toilet tent

 - Airport transfers to and from accommodation in Bali (Holiday Inn Baruna)/Jakarta (Bandara International Hotel) and Labuan Bajo (Puri Sari Beach Hotel).

-If you are traveling alone and do not want to share accommodation, a Single Supplement of $350 will apply.
+Note: If you are traveling alone and do not want to share accommodation, a Single Supplement of $350 will apply.
 The Single Supplement can only be granted for the hotel accommodation.
 During the kayaking part of the trip the Single Supplement is subject to availability.

 - International Airfares